Current Graduate Courses

 FILM 5010F Film Theory, Historiography & Critical Methodologies I – Fall Term

-- DESCRIPTION: This course offers a rigorous orientation to the discipline of Film Studies.
-We will think critically about and practice key methodologies of the discipline, ranging from interpretation and close analysis to building arguments, conducting archival and online research, and formulating original research project proposals.
-We will also explore the genealogies of key concepts in Film Studies, including national cinema, genre, and authorship.
-In the course, students will work on their analytic, writing, research, and communication skills.
+- DESCRIPTION: This course offers an overview of the discipline of Film Studies, providing students with a foundation in film theory and film history.
+We will explore key concepts in Film Studies, including national cinema, genre, and authorship, among others.
+In the course, students will work on their analytic, writing, research, and communication skills, while formulating original research project proposals.

 FILM 5109F Topics in Film and Philosophy: Cinematic Representation and the Problem of Depiction – Fall Term